I successfully completed the Coursera Machine Learning online course!

 Linear Algebra Review

 This optional module provides a refresher on linear algebra concepts.
-Basic understanding of linear algebra is necessary for the rest of the course, especially as we begin to cover models with multiple variables.
+A basic understanding of linear algebra is necessary for the rest of the course, especially as we begin to cover models with multiple variables.

 Week 2